-If any party telephones the Judicial Assistant and persists in talking about unauthorized subjects after being warned, Judicial Assistants are instructed to hang up the telephone.
-All requests to speak to the Judge on the telephone or have a private conference will be refused.
-If a party has a matter to be considered, a motion and notice of hearing must be filed in the court file by delivery to the clerk of the court and a copy of the motion and notice of hearing must be sent to the other party or the other party's lawyer, if the other party has a lawyer.
-Letters should not be written to the Judge.
-All letters addressed to the Judge-regardless of who they are from-are filed in the court file and copies must be sent to the parties.
-The Judge can only consider motions filed in the court file, copies of which have been delivered to all other parties in the action with a notice of hearing.
-Judges can receive evidence about a case only at a hearing in the courtroom with all parties notified of the hearing.
+If any party telephones the Assistant to the Judge, General Magistrate, and Child Support Hearing Officer and persists in talking about unauthorized subjects after being warned, the Assistants are instructed to hang up the phone.
+All requests to speak to the Judge, General Magistrate, and Child Support Hearing Officer on the telephone or have a private conference will be refused.
+If a party has a matter to be considered, a Motion and Notice for Hearing must be filed in the court file by delivery to the Clerk of Court and a copy of the Motion and Notice for Hearing must be sent to the other party or the other party's lawyer, if the other party has a lawyer.
+Letters should never be written to the Judge, General Magistrate, or Child Support Hearing Officer.
+All letters addressed to the Judge, General Magistrate, or Child Support Hearing Officer regardless of who they are from are filed in the court file and copies must be sent to the parties.
+The Judge, General Magistrate, or Child Support Hearing Officer can only consider Motions filed in the court file, copies of which have been delivered to all the other parties in the action with a Notice of Hearing.
+Judges, General Magistrates, or Child Support

+Hearing Officers can receive evidence about a case only at the hearing in the courtroom with all parties notified of the hearing.